17 points to consider before choosing an emulsifier

 Choosing an emulsifier: 17-point checklist

-However, there are some emulsifiers that are, even to my chemist’s taste, synthetic and have no place in a natural & organic formulation.
-The most prominent synthetic emulsifiers are derivatives of PEG (Polyethylene Glycol) or PPG (Polypropylene Glycol).
-This includes the whole polysorbate and Tween range and other emulsifiers such as dilaureth-7 citrate.
+That said, some emulsifiers are, in my chemist’s opinion, synthetic and don’t belong in natural or organic formulations.
+Prominent examples of these synthetic emulsifiers are derivatives of PEG (Polyethylene Glycol) or PPG (Polypropylene Glycol), including the entire polysorbate and Tween ranges, as well as emulsifiers like dilaureth-7 citrate.

 3. Global acceptance

-Depending on your target markets, you will sometimes need to consider the global status of the emulsifier.
-Being vegan, halal or kosher are for instance other criteria which you need to consider for specific markets.
+Depending on if you’re selling and who the product is for, you will sometimes need to consider the global status of the emulsifier.
+Being vegan, halal or kosher are for instance criteria which you need to consider for specific markets.

-If you’re concerned about your products being palm oil-free or you insist upon using fair and sustainable palm oil, then have an exact look on the datasheet and ask your supplier about the origin of the ingredients.
+If you’re concerned about your products being palm oil-free, or if you’re committed to using fair and sustainable palm oil, it’s essential to carefully examine the datasheet and inquire with your supplier about the origin of the ingredients.

 5. HLB

-Most data sheets do not even mention the HLB for modern emulsifiers.
-If however the HLB is mentioned, you want to know very roughly if the HLB of a certain emulsifier is around 4 (W/O emulsifier) or around 11 (O/W emulsifier).
+Most data sheets don’t even mention the HLB for modern emulsifiers, so you don’t need to worry about that.
+If by any chance, the HLB is mentioned, you want to know very roughly if the HLB of a certain emulsifier is around 4 (W/O emulsifier) or around 11 (O/W emulsifier).
 If there is no mention of the HLB, the data sheet should at least mention the type of the emulsifier: W/O (water-in-oil) or O/W (oil-in-water).

 7. Viscosity range